-Stem cells are harvested from adipose tissue and Human Umbilical Cord Tissue, which includes fresh cells, proteins, growth factors and other tools necessary to rebuild damaged organ or tissue.
+Stem cells can be harvested from adipose tissue or Human Umbilical Cord Tissue, which includes fresh cells, proteins, growth factors and other tools necessary to rebuild damaged organs or tissue.

 Although these substances exist naturally in an individual’s bone marrow/adipose tissue they are usually not released into a person’s bloodstream in sufficient quantities to repair damage throughout the body.
 By liberating the stem cells and relocating them to an affected area, stem cell treatment solves this problem.

 Can stem cells help treat spinal cord injury?

 Presently, post-accident care for spinal cord injury patients focuses on extensive physical therapy, occupational therapy, and other rehabilitation therapies; teaching the injured person how to cope with their disability.